UNIS-Svalbard-Weather-Information/swi-metobs-caching/README.md

 - **GPX Import/Export**: Easily import and export GPX files for route planning and sharing.
 - **Drawing Tools**: Annotate and draw on maps to customize your trip planning.

+## Repository Organization

+The repository is structured with branches that correspond to various issues, as well as dedicated branches for each major version, which are clearly labeled.
+The `master` branch contains the most recent updates and changes.
+Currently, `1.0_polarfox` is the released version, while `1.1_sandpiper` is designated as the upcoming version.

 ## Getting Started

 ### Prerequisites